 At the time of his death, Jackie's largest asset was his six-acre property in Stamford, Connecticut.
 Jackie built the estate in 1955.
+The local country club would not accept him as a member.
 After his death in 1972 the estate was divided into four lots that were sold off by his heirs one at a time.
-One of the remaining lots sold in 2011 for $1.7 million.
+One of the last remaining lots sold in 2011 for $1.7 million.

 Other Endeavors: Jackie invested in a clothing store called Jackie Robinson Clothiers that ultimately was not successful.

 In 1963 he founded the Freedom National Bank.
 The bank was permanently shuttered in 1990 due to financial insolvency.